 Betaflight offers a simplified “return to home” feature called GPS Rescue mode (tutorial), which is a must-have for long-range FPV flying.
 Equipping your drone with GPS enables Rescue mode to bring your quad back to you in case of signal loss.

-Invest in a reliable GPS module, and consider these recommendations: https://oscarliang.com/best-5-inch-fpv-drone-parts/#Accessories
+Invest in a reliable GPS module, and consider these recommendations: https://oscarliang.com/gps-review/

-Before venturing into long-range flights, spend time configuring and thoroughly testing GPS Rescue mode to ensure it works as intended.
+Before going into long-range flights, spend time configuring and thoroughly testing GPS Rescue mode to ensure it works as intended.
 This will help you avoid mishaps and provide added security during your long-range explorations.

 Equip Your Drone with a Self-Powered Buzzer